 Gov. Maura Healey’s decision to not veto legislation that shields a Boston non-bank lender being sued by its borrowers is being blasted by the lawyer in the case.

 Language in the new state economic development bond bill shields lenders like Boston-based BlueHub Capital that provide “shared appreciation mortgages” from lawsuits.
-Also, it exempts these mortgages from oversight whether it be from the attorney general’s office or other regulatory bodies.
 Most Massachusetts mortgage lenders do not offer this type of mortgage product.

 Jeffrey Wiesner, who represents the plaintiffs in the case against BlueHub, believes that consumers are being hurt by shielding lenders from legal battles.